 SOURCE: MICROSOFT VIRTUAL EARTH, 2008 MICROSOFT CORPORATION.
-IMAGE COURTESY OF USGS v.
-Conclusions
+IMAGE COURTESY OF USGS

-While the mitigation areas do not presently meet all the standards set forth in the mitigation guidance, progress is being made.
+While the mitigation areas do not presently meet all the standards set forth in the mitigation guidance, the majority of all sites meet the majority of the criteria, and progress continues to be made.
 The health of plantings and native volunteer species, as well as the status of undesirable plant species will continue to be monitored, and appropriate actions will be devised and taken as necessary to ensure success.
-Particularly with respect to achieving the percent cover standards set forth, several years may be required to attain this goal as a result of the past mowing impacts that have set the growth of plantings back substantially.
-Soils on the site not meeting the criteria for classification as hydric will continue to be monitored with the anticipation that the hydrology in most of these areas is sufficient for the formation of hydric soils over time.
+Particularly with respect to achieving the percent cover standards set forth, several years may be required to attain this goal as a result of the past mowing impacts that have set the growth of plantings back